GeraldLeikam/tutorials/ownCloud/install_owncloud_full.md

-# Guide -> Install ownCloud Server on a HcloudServer Full
+# Guide -> Install ownCloud Server on a Hcloud Server Full

 ## Step1: Creating a server at Hetzner HCloud
 Create a cloud server at Hetzner hCloud with Ubuntu 20.04 operating system.
 [Read more about Cloud Server Creation]